-Applications are reviewed in two rounds.
+Applications are reviewed in two sessions.
 Applications must be submitted and all other application materials must be postmarked on or before one of the two deadlines to ensure a decision from the admissions committee by the corresponding notification date.
-Applications submitted after the second round deadline will be considered on a space-available basis.
+Applications submitted after the general deadline will be considered on a space-available basis.

 Application Deadline: March 10

 Application Deadline: May 10